 I have never been satisfied with my life.
 That is a very depressing statement to make, but I feel that it is one which many people can resonate with.
 I am the master of starting things and never finishing them.
 There are many reasons why a lot of us do this.
 I think my reason comes down to a reliance on instant gratification.
 I enjoy reading, listening to other peoples ideas and more than anything, I love to sit and think.
 My blog title, The Diary of a Self Proclaimed Mastermind, came from the Myers Briggs test.
 I by no means believe that this is an accurate description of my personality and have, at different times fluctuated between Logician, Architect, and Mastermind.
 I do, however, believe that these tests can provide a poetic foundation to further develop yourself and sometimes offer some kind of affirmation that you are capable of much more.

 So, why does what I have to say matter?
 It doesn’t.
-I am the ultimate Millenial cliche – a twenty-five-year-old barmaid, living with parents and wondering where the hell do I go from here.
+I am the ultimate Millennial cliche – a twenty-five-year-old barmaid, living with parents and wondering where the hell do I go from here.
 I did terribly in my GCSE’s.
 I didn’t go to 6th form, I instead went to college where I later dropped out before receiving a grade.
 I didn’t attend university.
 The only qualifications I have are a few GCSE’s and a level 2 beauty therapy qualification.
 So whether you read on from here or not is up to you (and your prejudices).

 I believe that the lack of “educational” experience I have in comparison to my friends and acquaintances can occasionally be made up for in my “life experience”.
 I have by no means had a difficult life, but I have had a life so far that I have found difficult.
-My love for sitting and analyzing and my general dissatisfaction with my life were bound to cross paths at some point and have done several times.
+My love for sitting and analysing and my general dissatisfaction with my life were bound to cross paths at some point and have done several times.
 I have read books and poetry, watched videos, listened to debates on the subjects of philosophy, physics, religion and tried to keep an entirely open mind about the ideas of others (something that is certainly easier said than done with me).

 Sometimes we get stuck in routines that don’t work for us.
 Despite being fully aware that we need to change the routine, we continue to allow ourselves to be unhappy.
 I was and to an extent, very much still am, in a routine that isn’t working for me.
 Through learning new ideas and philosophies, I came across a group of ideas, lessons, and quotes from different intellectuals that totally resonated with me.
 Together they hold some of the most important lessons, especially when you are looking to improve your life…